oasis-roles/ansible_collection_system/README.md

 as well.
 That is an exercise left to the user to install the shade package in a manner that best suits you.

+Most of the authentication arguments to individual OpenStack modules are not leveraged in this role.
+Authentication configuration is left to the os-client-config method of configuring a default cloud in the user's `~/.config/openstack/clouds.yaml` on Linux hosts (see the documentation for the os-client-config package in OpenStack for more information about configuring and where that file might live in other operating systems).

 Requirements
 ------------